gravitational/gravity/docs/testplan.md

   - [ ] Verify can log into local cluster UI using the user created above.
   - [ ] Verify can join a node using CLI (`gravity join`).
   - [ ] Verify can remove a node using CLI (`gravity leave`).
+  - [ ] Verify can create a log forwarder resource via CLI
 #### UI mode

 - [ ] Install Telekube cluster image in standalone UI wizard mode.
   - [ ] Verify can complete bandwagon through wizard UI.
   - [ ] Verify can log into local cluster UI with the user created in bandwagon.
+  - [ ] Verify can create a log forwarder resource via WEB UI

 #### With Cluster Image Downloaded From The Hub